paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

   * &nbsp;```releaserepo```

     This repository contains no libraries by default.
-Bundles end up in this repository when they are released.
+By default, bundles end up in this repository when they are released.

 * Cache.

   The ```cache``` directory contains libraries that are downloaded by the build.
-  If the build is self-contained then this cache only contain libraries that are retrieved from the workspace itself (during the build).
+  If the build is self-contained then this cache only contain libraries that are retrieved from the workspace itself during the build.

 * Build files.